tob-insurance/oracle-mcp-server/README.md

 ```

 #### `run_sql_query`
-Execute a read-only SQL query and return the results in a formatted table.
+Execute a SQL query and return the results in a formatted table.
 Example:
 ```
 Can you run this query for me?
 SELECT * FROM EMPLOYEES WHERE DEPARTMENT_ID = 10
 ```

 **Note**: In read-only mode (default), only SELECT statements are permitted.
 Write operations (INSERT, UPDATE, DELETE) are blocked for security.
+When read-only mode is deactivated (`READ_ONLY_MODE="0"`), this tool can execute both read and write operations.

 ## Architecture